 - You may have your blood drawn to be sure that your blood counts are in a safe range for treatment.

-- Specially trained nurses and pharmacists will check the strength of the chemotherapy your doctor ordered for you.
+- Specially trained pharmacists and nurses will check your chemotherapy to make sure it’s the right one that your doctor ordered for you.

 Getting Ready for Your Treatment

 Follow the steps below to get ready for your treatment before coming in for your appointment:

 - Eat a light meal before you come unless your doctor gives you other instructions.

 - Stay hydrated by drinking water or other drinks without caffeine.

 - Pack some snacks or a light lunch to bring with you.
 There is a refrigerator available to store cold food items.

 - If you’re scalp cooling (a treatment that can prevent hair loss caused by some chemotherapy medications), make sure you’ve watched the scalp cooling video and practiced putting on the cap before you come for your chemotherapy appointment.